centreon/centreon-archived/doc/user/advanced/ldap.rst

 TLS                                                Whether TLS is enabled

-Order                                              Priority order, used in case of failover (requires one or more
+Order                                              Priority order, used in case of failover (requires two or more
                                                    LDAP servers)
 ================================================== ================================================================